ezbz/gitlabber/README.rst

     examples:

-        clone an entire gitlab tree using a url and a token: gitlabber -t <personal access token> -u <gitlab url>
+        clone an entire gitlab tree using a base url and a token: gitlabber -t <personal access token> -u <gitlab url>

         only print the gitlab tree: